-I am looking forward to hearing Doc Cohen speak on the franchisor/franchisee relationship at the upcoming FaegreBD Franchise Summit in Minneapolis, August 22-23.
-The title of his keynote presentation is, “Together a Franchisor and Its Franchisees Can Accomplish Almost Anything: Divided Leads to Conflict and Struggles.”
-While this title might elicit a “Duh, isn’t that what franchising is all about?” from some, I am certain that Doc’s talk is going to be anything but commonplace.
-He brings the perspective of a multi-unit, multi-system owner and the delivery of an ace storyteller.
-Like sitting at the feet of a wise man, I can’t wait to hear what he has to say.
+I was fortunate to hear Doc Cohen speak on the franchisor/franchisee relationship at the FaegreBD Franchise Summit in Minneapolis on August 22-23, 2018.
+The title of his keynote presentation was, “Together a Franchisor and Its Franchisees Can Accomplish Almost Anything: Divided Leads to Conflict and Struggles.”
+While this title might elicit a “Duh, isn’t that what franchising is all about?” from some, Doc’s talk was anything but commonplace.
+He brought the perspective of a multi-unit, multi-system owner and the delivery of an ace storyteller.
+Like sitting at the feet of a wise man, I couldn’t wait to hear what he had to say next.

 It is a basic tenet of franchising that the strength of the system is dependent on franchisees and franchisors working together toward common goals of growing the brand and individual unit sales.
 When franchisees are aligned around those goals and understand and support the strategies to achieve them, you have harmony in the system.
 When there is disagreement regarding the goals or strategies, system growth can grind to a halt and conflicts arise.

 No business operates in a vacuum.
 Competition happens and consumers change.
 It is a mistake to think that what works today will still work tomorrow.
 Both franchisees and franchisor must acknowledge that their businesses need to change and evolve with the market.
 Their relationship can become contentious when franchisees don’t embrace change or franchisors fail to hear their cries for help.
 Franchisees are kind of an early warning system.
 They often detect market changes and threats sooner than the franchisor would.